A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: Potential computations of a program

 From now on, $\rpcsi{p}{\rho}$ and $\rpcs{p}{\rho}$ will respectively denote the sets of all infinite and finite potential computations of $(\rho, p)$.
 Since computation steps of a jump-free $p$ do not depend on the choice of $\rho$, we will just write $\pcsi{p}$ and $\pcs{p}$ in such cases.
-It is worth noting that the explicit distinction between finite and infinite computations will be useful later on: the Hoare-style program logic (\cf Section~\ref{S:prog-log}) will conveniently focus on finite computations, taking accounts of the infinite ones only implicitly, whereas $\pcsi{p}$ will be inevitable for reasoning about liveness (\cf Section~\ref{S:live}).

-Next section is devoted to program correspondences: a generic approach to semantic relations between programs, covering in particular all transformations sketched in Section~\ref{S:concept}.
+Next chapter is devoted to program correspondences: a structured generic approach to semantic relations between programs.

-\section{Stepwise Correspondences between Programs}
+\chapter{Stepwise Correspondences between Programs}

+Potential computations of a program can be viewed as a transition graph having configurations as vertices and atomic actions as edges with two different labels: one for the program steps and one for the environment steps.
+Correspondences will allow us to systematically compare the transition graphs generated by programs, \ie their behaviour.
+This in particular covers the question whether two programs behave in essentially the same way so that they also exhibit the same relevant properties and can thus be regarded as equivalent.
+For example the transformations replacing while-statements by jumps are supposed to result in an equivalent program.

+In presence of interleaved actions even seemingly plain modifications to a model may produce significant behaviour deviations so that reasoning demands very fine-grained equivalences.
+In the context of concurrency theory, the most commonly used equivalence relation on various sorts of labelled transition systems is therefore \emph{bisimulation} due to Park~\cite{Park81} which is for instance also central to the \emph{CCS} process algebra by Milner~\cite{Milner80}.
+Configurations of a pushdown automaton can also be viewed as processes generating (usually infinite) transition graphs, and Stirling~\cite{STIRLING1998113} showed that bisimulation equivalence is decidable for a special class of pushdown automata.
+Generally, however, establishing bisimilarity (this is remarkably the same as finding a winning strategy in certain two-player games, \cf\stdsp Burkart \emph{et al.}~\cite{DBLP:books/el/01/BurkartCMS01}) on infinite structures requires co-inductive reasoning tailored to the particular instance.